yaohaixiao/plan.js/README.md

-# Plan
+# PlanV2

-Plan - A Javascript todo list app, easy to use & nice UI.
+PlanV2 - A Javascript todo list app, easy to use & nice UI.

 ## Feature
 - 4 task levels;